Charlotte Cornfield: In My Corner (2020)

 In My Corner, a four-track EP featuring two original songs alongside covers of Lucinda Williams and Yo La Tengo, was released in March 2020.

 Highs in the Minuses (2021)

 Cornfield's fourth album, Highs in the Minuses, was released in October 2021.
 It features drummer Liam O'Neill of Suuns and Amy Millan of Broken Social Scene and Stars.
 Cornfield began work on the album during a residency at the Banff Centre for Arts and Creativity, which ended early due to the COVID-19 pandemic, and completed it after returning home to Montreal.
 A music video, inspired by Wes Anderson's film Bottle Rocket, was released for "Partner in Crime".

 Reviewing the album in Exclaim!, Laura Stanley described it as an examination of "the dizzyingly sweet moments that happen even when things feel unbearably bad" and as musically "both playful and raw-sounding."

 Could Have Done Anything (2023)

-Could Have Done Anything will be released in May 2023.
+Could Have Done Anything is Cornfield's fifth studio album, released in May 2023.
+Across six days, she worked with producer Josh Kaufman at Dreamland Recording Studios in Hurley, New York.
+Carolyn Droke of Uproxx wrote that Cornfield's record is "touched with the feeling of safety and comfort that comes with falling in love".
+Dylan Barnabe of Exclaim! argued the album "weaves a rich tapestry of quotidian moments" and proposed that Cornfield could be a successor to Gordon Lightfoot's "mantle of quiet profundity".
+The Toronto Star's Richie Assaly described Could Have Done Anything as an expression of Cornfield's "gift for penning simple but evocative lyrics that carry listeners to a specific time or place".
+In Pitchfork, Peyton Thomas described the album as "an alt-folk record unmoored from place and time" and noted its brevity and the non-linear nature of its narratives.

+Cornfield released the single "Audience of One", produced by Kaufman, in September 2024.